codingsasi/warmer/README.md

 ```

 ## Notes
+- **Docker Required**: The recommended way to run warmer is using Docker.
+No local installation needed!
+- **Multi-architecture Support**: Works on x86_64 (Intel/AMD) and ARM64 (Apple Silicon, ARM servers)
 - Large sitemaps that include other zipped or gzipped sitemaps are not supported yet
-- Currently supported on 64-bit Linux OS
 - Asset loading is enabled by default for comprehensive cache warming
-- Use `--no-assets` for pure load testing without asset crawling
+- Use `-n, --no-assets` for pure load testing without asset crawling
 - The tool automatically checks robots.txt to find the correct sitemap URL
 - Sitemap indexes (XML files containing links to other sitemaps) are fully supported and recursively processed
+- JavaScript mode uses multiple headless Chrome instances for parallel discovery - use `-T, --discovery-threads` to control memory usage
+- Cross-platform: Works on Linux, macOS, and Windows with Docker